M577 command post carrier: Production

-In total, more than 7300 vehicles have been built (of which around 3900 were M577A1), making the M577 the most numerous single variant of the M113 family after the APC.
+In total, more than 7,300 vehicles have been built, of which around 3,900 were M577A1, making the M577 the most numerous single variant of the M113 family after the APC.

 Basic versions

 The M577 has followed a similar upgrade path to the M113 upon which it is based, resulting in the following basic versions:

 M577

-Original version based on the M113 chassis.
+The original version based upon the M113 chassis.
 Specifications and performance are as follows:

 M577A1

-Initial upgraded version based on the M113A1, introduced in 1964.
-The gasoline engine was replaced with a more powerful diesel engine providing better fuel economy and a greater operating range, as well as the reducing the fire hazard of gasoline fuel.
+The initial upgraded version based upon the M113A1, introduced in 1964.
+The gasoline engine was replaced with a more powerful diesel engine, providing better fuel economy and a greater operating range, as well as the reducing the fire hazard of gasoline fuel.
 Specifications and performance are as follows:

 M577A2

-In 1979 further upgrades were introduced based on the M113A2.
+In 1979, further upgrades were introduced based on the M113A2.
 Engine cooling was improved by switching the locations of the fan and radiator.
 Higher-strength torsion bars increased ground clearance, and shock absorbers reduced the effects of ground strikes.
 Increased weight affected the vehicle's freeboard when afloat, and it was no longer required to be amphibious.
-Four-tube smoke grenade launchers were also added on each side of the trimvane on the front of the vehicle.
+Four-tube smoke grenade launchers were added on each side of the trimvane on the front of the vehicle.

 Specifications and performance are as follows: